tomasvanagas/InfiniteVisualStudioTrial/README.md

-# Infinite Visual Studio Trial
+# Infinite Visual Studio Community Trial

 This small application is intended to expand Visual Studio Community trial time by month each time computer starts.